MetaMask/metamask-docs/wallet/index.md

 # Integrate your dapp with the MetaMask wallet

-MetaMask provides powerful tools for connecting dapps to wallets.
-With **MetaMask SDK**, developers can easily create seamless wallet connections across desktop and mobile platforms.
-The **Wallet API** offers flexibility in interacting with wallets and blockchain networks using standardized JSON-RPC calls, enabling direct access to key functionalities.
+Integrate your dapp with MetaMask using **MetaMask SDK** and the **Wallet API**.
+Use MetaMask SDK to create a seamless connection between your dapp and MetaMask across desktop and mobile platforms.
+Use the Wallet API to interact with users' Ethereum accounts in MetaMask.

 Get started by [connecting to MetaMask](connect/index.md).

 ## Why use MetaMask SDK?

-**MetaMask SDK** allows you to establish a reliable connection between your dapp and the MetaMask browser extension or MetaMask Mobile, providing cross-platform compatibility with a consistent user experience.
+**MetaMask SDK** enables a reliable, secure, and seamless connection between your dapp and the MetaMask browser extension or MetaMask Mobile.
+It provides cross-platform compatibility with a consistent user experience.
 Key benefits include:

-- **Cross-platform compatibility** – Integrate with MetaMask from desktop, iOS, Android, React Native, and more.
+- **Multi-platform support** – Connect from web, desktop, mobile, and gaming platforms.
 - **Seamless connections** – Minimize reconnections and improve user experience, especially on mobile.
 - **Mobile-first optimization** – Enable faster wallet interactions with instant deeplinks and advanced features.
 - **Enhanced functionality** – Use [RPC request batching](how-to/batch-json-rpc-requests.md), [EIP-6963](/wallet/concepts/wallet-interoperability.md) for wallet discovery, and wallet security enhancements.

-For more control, the **Wallet API** allows developers to interact with wallets, manage Ethereum accounts, and call JSON-RPC methods, with or without the SDK.
+The **Wallet API** allows you to interact with users' Ethereum accounts, manage blockchain networks, and more, using standardized JSON-RPC calls.
+While you can connect to MetaMask directly using just the Wallet API, we recommend using the SDK with the Wallet API to take advantage of the SDK's benefits.

 ## Where do I start?